TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 | MAC address |   2    | <ul><li>Virtual switch port (1)</li><li>Virtual MAC port (1)</li></ul>

 With Ethernet Firmware's default port configuration, the following resources will be used by RTOS remote client on Main R5F 0 Core 1.
+The same remote client will run on Main R5f 1 Core 0 if Ethernet Firmware is running on Main R5F 0 Core 1.

 | Resource    | Count  | RTOS Client Usage
 |:------------|:------:|:-----------------------------------